Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Acknowledgments

 \section{Acknowledgments}

-This study has been funded by the grants: (1) Josephson junctions with strained Dirac materials and their application in quantum information processing, SERB Grant No. CRG/20l9/006258, and (2) Nash equilibrium versus Pareto optimality in N-Player games, SERB MATRICS Grant No. MTR/2018/000070.
+The grants have funded this study: (1) Josephson junctions with strained Dirac materials and their application in quantum information processing, SERB Grant No. CRG/20l9/006258, and (2) Nash equilibrium versus Pareto optimality in N-Player games, SERB MATRICS Grant No. MTR/2018/000070.